mattopia/spectraclock/README.md

 The default chrony configuration should be sufficient, however you are encouraged to research and modify the configuration to your liking.

-## Raspberry PI Notes
+## Raspberry Pi Notes

-The Raspberry Pi family of devices are ideal for this purpose.
+The Raspberry Pi family of devices are ideal for this purpose, and it's what I'd recommend if you don't already have something else laying around you wish to use.
+I also recommend the Raspbian operating system.
+It's lightweight, easy to install, and there's plenty of documentation out there on how to do it without even needing to attach a keyboard / mouse.
+I recommend using the light version of Raspbian, as you will not need any desktop features.

 It's particularly useful that every model includes an on-board serial port.
 If you are using a Pi device and the Raspbian Linux distribution, you will likely need to make a few configuration changes to configure the on-board serial port.
 Namely, you will want to turn off Bluetooth (optional but recommended) and configure Linux to not use the serial port as a console.
 More information can be found here:

 https://www.raspberrypi.org/documentation/configuration/uart.md